edmondthui/compound/README.md

 # Compound
 [Live Demo](https://edmondthui.github.io/compound/)
 Compound is an app that lets you plan your financial future.
-Just drag and drop some information into your plan and click generate to have a investing plan and budget generated for you!
+Just drag and drop some information into your plan and it will generate an investing plan and budget for you!

 ## Technologies Used
 * `JavaScript`
 * `D3.js` for data visualization
 * `Webpack` to bundle JS files
-* `IEX Trading API` or some other API to fetch fund data
+* `Alpha Vantage API` to fetch index fund data

 ## Key Features / MVP
 * Drag and drop information into drop zone